Skip to content

 About Christophe

 Christophe was ‘born in a backpack’ in Annecy, France.
 He was skiing by 2 years old and climbing 4000m peaks before he was 10.
-Mentored in the mountains and the skills of Alpinism by his family, he eventually progressed to regional and national French climbing teams before qualifying as an IFMGA Guide in 2009.
+Mentored in the mountains and the skills of Alpinism by his family, he eventually progressed to regional and national French climbing teams before qualifying as a UIAGM Guide in 2009.
 He continues to guide extensively now, specialising in the Alps’ Grand Courses and technical routes.

 Christophe is well known for his hard and committing ascents around the world.
 Decades of new routes and hard repeats in the Alps include ‘Heidi’ on the Grandes Jorasses and a near onsight of ‘Divine Providence’ on Mont Blanc.
 He has climbed countless equally hard lines further afield, everywhere from Alaska to the Andes, Greenland and the Himalaya, including the much sought-after ‘Eternal Flame’ on Trango Tower in the Karakoram and ‘Chercheur d’Absolu’ on Fitz Roy in Patagonia.